microsoft/vscode-docs/docs/editor/refactoring.md

 ![refactoring hero image](images/refactoring/refactoring-hero.png)

-For example, a common refactoring used to avoid duplicating code (a maintenance headache) is [Extract Method](https://refactoring.com/catalog/extractMethod.html) where you select source code that you'd like to reuse elsewhere and pull it out into its own shared method.
+For example, a common refactoring used to avoid duplicating code (a maintenance headache) is the [Extract Method](https://refactoring.com/catalog/extractMethod.html), where you select source code that you'd like to reuse elsewhere and pull it out into its own shared method.

 Refactorings are provided by a language service and VS Code has built-in support for TypeScript and JavaScript refactoring through the [TypeScript](https://www.typescriptlang.org/) language service.
 Refactoring support for other programming languages is provided through VS Code [extensions](/docs/editor/extension-gallery.md) which contribute language services.
 The UI and commands for refactoring are the same across languages, and in this topic we'll demonstrate refactoring support with the TypeScript language service.